List of Women's Super League managers

 The Women's Super League is the top tier of women's football in England.
 The league began in 2011, supplanting the FA Women's Premier League National Division as the highest level of women's football in England.

-As of the end of the 2021–22 FA WSL season, Emma Hayes holds the record for most games managed in the WSL with 168, all with Chelsea, which she managed from 14 August 2012 to present.
-The most successful manager in the WSL is Emma Hayes, who won five league titles with Chelsea between 2015 and 2022.
-Matt Beard has managed the most teams in the WSL, having taken charge of four different clubs: Chelsea, Liverpool, West Ham United and Bristol City.
+As of the end of the 2024–25 Women's Super League season, Emma Hayes holds the record for most games managed in the WSL with 212, all with Chelsea, which she managed from 14 August 2012 to 18 May 2024.
+The most successful manager in the WSL is Emma Hayes, who won seven league titles with Chelsea between 2015 and 2024.
+Matt Beard has managed the most teams in the WSL, having taken charge of four different clubs: Chelsea, Liverpool, West Ham United and Bristol City across five different spells.

 Current Women's Super League managers

 List of all-time managerial appointments

 The list of managers includes everyone who has managed a club while they were in the WSL, whether in a permanent or temporary role.
 Interim managers are listed only when they managed the team for at least one match in that period.